How to Dry Basil + Herbs

 I will note that I think I left one small bunch of basil leaves drying in my laundry room for at least 3 months.
 I just never got to it and it didn’t care!

-When it’s time to crumble them, I like to do it over a sheet pan.
+When it’s time to crumble dried herbs, I like to do it over a sheet pan.
 You can also use a big bowl, but you want a clean something to catch the crumbles.

 I like using a sheet pan because it makes it easier to look at the crumbles and either crumble some further or remove stem pieces.
 The stem pieces are safe to eat, but some stems are quite noticeable even cooked into a dish, so I like to pull it out.